Asd-g/AviSynth-FillBorders/README.md

     Default: left = 0, top = 0, right = 0, bottom = 0.

-- mode (FillBorders only)\
+- mode (FillBorders only)<br>
-    0: "fillmargins"\
+    0: "fillmargins"<br>
         Fills the borders exactly like the Avisynth filter FillMargins, version 1.0.2.0.
-This mode is similar to "repeat", except that each pixel at the top and bottom borders is filled with a weighted average of its three neighbours from the previous line.\
+This mode is similar to "repeat", except that each pixel at the top and bottom borders is filled with a weighted average of its three neighbours from the previous line.<br>
-    1: "repeat"\
+    1: "repeat"<br>
-        Fills the borders using the outermost line or column.\
+        Fills the borders using the outermost line or column.<br>
-    2: "mirror"\
+    2: "mirror"<br>
-        Fills the borders by mirroring (half sample symmetric).\
+        Fills the borders by mirroring (half sample symmetric).<br>
-    3: "reflect"\
+    3: "reflect"<br>
-        Fills the borders by reflecting (whole sample symmetric).\
+        Fills the borders by reflecting (whole sample symmetric).<br>
-    4: "wrap"\
+    4: "wrap"<br>
-        Fills the borders by wrapping.\
+        Fills the borders by wrapping.<br>
-    5: "fade"\
+    5: "fade"<br>
-        Fill the borders to constant value.\
+        Fill the borders to constant value.<br>
-    6: "fixborders"\
+    6: "fixborders"<br>
         A direction "aware" modification of FillMargins.
-It also works on all four sides.\
+It also works on all four sides.<br>
     Default: 0.

-- y, u, v, a\
+- y, u, v, a<br>
-    Planes to process.\
+    Planes to process.<br>
-    1: Return garbage.\
+    1: Return garbage.<br>
-    2: Copy plane.\
+    2: Copy plane.<br>
     3: Process plane.
-Always process planes when the clip is RGB.\
+Always process planes when the clip is RGB.<br>
     Default: y = 3, u = 3, v = 3, a = 3.

+- interlaced<br>
+    Whether the clip is interlaced.<br>
+    It's used `SeparateFields` and `Weave` to perform the filtering.<br>
+    Default: False.

 ### Building:

-- Windows\
+- Windows<br>
     Use solution files.

 - Linux